 Adopting a Single Kitten: MEOW will not place a single kitten under the age of six months into a home without an appropriate young feline playmate.
 This is not about placing more kittens and cats.
 It’s about the future of the individual kittens, their habits and their happiness.
 Many people have been skeptical about adopting two kittens rather than one only to thank us later for sticking to our policy.
 The rewards are great.
 We’ve never had anyone tell us they wished they had only adopted one.
 Learn More -- Single Kitten Syndrome

 Age/Employment: MEOW seeks to adopt to those who are financially secure and in a stable living situation in order to maximize the likelihood of a lifelong bond.
 Older teens, newly on their own, or still living with parents, may find themselves, in a year or two, making life changes that result in their no longer being able to care for their pet.
-Because there may be, at some time, significant veterinary costs involved with any pet, we ask that people adopt only if they are adults, have seriously evaluated the meaning of a twenty year commitment and are financially able to bear the cost of future emergencies.
+Because of these reasons and as our desire is to find forever homes for our cats, as of January 1, 2016 we have implemented 21 as a minimum age to adopt.
+Additionally, as there may be, at some time, significant veterinary costs involved with any pet, we ask that people adopt only if they are adults, have seriously evaluated the meaning of a twenty year commitment and are financially able to bear the cost of future emergencies.

 Family Decision: Having a pet should be a pleasant and rewarding experience for all involved.
 If you have small children, please bring them with you when you come for your adoption interview.
-MEOW often has kitties who have shown themselves to be particularly tolerant of children.
+Because small kittens are vulnerable and young children may be unable to predict the consequences of their actions, MEOW does not place kittens under 6 months old into homes in which there are children who are less than 6 years old.
+MEOW often has cats who have shown themselves to be particularly tolerant of children.
 Our Adoption Counselors will work with you to determine the best fit for your family.